What Do NYC Landlords Look For in a Credit Check

 The Big Apple has a lot of renters who aren’t particularly trustworthy, and it’s not uncommon to hear about a renting nightmare that seriously hurts a landlord’s ability to make ends meet.

-It’s in a landlord’s best interest to heavily vet their potential renters, especially since New York’s renting laws tend to favor the individual.
+It’s in a landlord’s best interest to heavily vet their potential renters, especially since New York’s rent laws tend to favor the individual.

 If you want to snag a great apartment, it’s important to know what they’re looking for.